paymentwall/paymentwall.github.io/_apicontent/content-tools-product-details.md

 ## Product Details

-You can update the information of a product that is stored under Products Section in Paymentwall Merchant Area by using this API.
+You can update the information of a product that is stored under Products Section in Paymentwall merchant dashboard by using this API.

 > To activate it please email us at [devsupport@paymentwall.com](mailto:devsupport@paymentwall.com).